Foam Rolling Hip Flexors: Release Tightness and Improve Mobility

 Look, I'll be real, when customers tell me their lower back pain is chronic and nothing works, I ask them one question: "Have you addressed your hip flexors?"
 It's not always the answer, but it's the answer more often than people expect.

 Tight hip flexors create anterior pelvic tilt.
 Anterior pelvic tilt increases lumbar lordosis (the curve in your lower back).
 Increased lordosis puts compressive load on the facet joints and spinal discs.
-The glutes sit on the opposite side of this equation, when hip flexors are chronically tight, the glutes tend to be inhibited and need their own rolling work to restore balance.
 This is a mechanical problem, and foam rolling is a mechanical solution, one piece of it, anyway.

-If you're pairing hip flexor work with back rolling, our complete guide to foam rolling outlines a full-body sequence, technique, timing, and which muscle groups to prioritize.
+If you're pairing hip flexor work with back rolling, our [beginner's foam rolling guide](/blog/foam-rolling-for-beginners-your-no-bs-starting-guide) outlines a full-body sequence you can build around.
 The hip flexors are a great anchor point to start from if you're new to self-myofascial work, they're accessible, immediately effective, and they'll make you feel better fast enough to stay consistent.

 Posture improvement takes weeks of consistent work, not days.
 But the hip tightness itself, that sensation of compression and restriction, you can address that within the first session.
 That quick win is worth building on.